Blog

 Every inventory database needs at least four tables:

 • Products: Your master catalog.
-SKU, name, price, description for every item you stock.
+SKU, name, price, and description for every item you stock.

 • Suppliers: Contact details for everyone you buy from.

-• Warehouses: If you store stock in multiple locations, this table tracks where everything is.
+• Warehouses: If you store stock in multiple spots, this table tracks where everything sits.

 • Orders: Every customer purchase and supplier purchase order.

-These four tables form the foundation of a database for an inventory management system.
-Keys link them together: a product belongs to a supplier, stock sits in a warehouse, and orders reference specific products.
+These four tables form the base of a database for an inventory management system.
+Keys link them: a product belongs to a supplier, stock sits in a warehouse, and orders point to products.

 Essential Fields for Each Table

-Here are the specific columns you'll want in your two most important tables:
+Here are the columns you need in your two most important tables:

 Products Table

-• product_id (Primary Key): Unique identifier for each product
+• product_id (Primary Key): Unique ID for each product

 • sku: Your internal Stock Keeping Unit code